 Net zero: farming and the countryside

-Farming accounts for around 10% of the UK’s greenhouse gas emissions.
-This can be reduced through changes in technology, farming practices and dietary habits.
+Farming accounts for around 10% of the UK’s greenhouse gas emissions, a level unchanged since 2010.
+Emissions can be reduced through changes in technology, farming practices and dietary habits.
 Cutting food waste offers a highly economic option.

 Farming and wider land use will be crucial in achieving a net zero economy.
 It will be almost impossible to get to net zero unless land use overall absorbs more greenhouse gases than it produces.
 ‘Negative emissions’ may offer new commercial opportunities to farmers and landowners.